V (Vanessa Hudgens album)

 V is the debut studio album by American singer Vanessa Hudgens, first released on September 26, 2006, via Hollywood Records.
-The album has been given mostly positive reviews.
-V debuted in the United States at twenty-four, selling 34,000 copies in its first week.
 The album has spawned two singles, lead "Come Back to Me" and follow-up "Say OK."
-In February 2007, the album was certified Gold by RIAA.
-As of April 2008, the album has sold 570,000 copies in the United States.
 Hudgens supported the album with serving as an opening act for The Cheetah Girls' The Party's Just Begun Tour and also on the High School Musical: The Concert tour.

+Upon release, V received generally positive reviews, with critics praising its polished pop and R&B production and teen-friendly themes, though some found the songs generic and the vocals inconsistent.
+Commercially, it debuted at number 24 on the US Billboard 200, was later certified gold in the US, and had sold about 570,000 copies by April 2008.
 The album was voted as the seventh best album of 2007 by the readers of Billboard.